Logo Voyage

 Buy

-As footwear is bulky, consider buying it in a destination where the price is relatively low and a great range of products is available, provided that you have the time to try them and break them in.
+You may consider buying it in a destination where the price is relatively low and a good range of products is available, provided that you have the time to try them and break them in.
 If travelling to a climate different from your own, the climate-appropriate selection may be better at your destination than at home.
+Travellers may have boots made to order in places where labour costs are low; sometimes those are a fine deal.

 Beware of differences between clothing sizes in different countries, especially if ordering over the net: this applies to shoes, too.